Glossary

 Bookkeeping

-The task of recording amounts, dates and sources of all business revenue, gain, expense and loss transactions; the starting point of the accounting process.
+The task of recording amounts, dates and sources of all business revenue, gain, expense and loss transactions.
+This task is starting point of the accounting process.

 Bottleneck